-Nike SB Bruin React – this is new
+Nike SB Bruin React – what’s new

 The most important change from Nike SB Bruin to Bruin React is the sole.
 Instead of vulcanized soles, the Bruin React skate shoe uses a completely redesigned cupsole construction with a React insole.

 The Nike React foam was originally developed to reduce injuries during running.
 The Bruin React insole is both lightweight and responsive.
 According to Nike SB, the new cupsole design of the Bruin React is more flexible than other cupsoles.
 The original herringbone pattern of the outsole has been modified in key areas for improved grip and durability.
 Small perforations on the inner heel are designed to provide optimal breathability.

 The Nike SB Bruin React is very light, with a relatively slim cut and looks like a classic Nike sports shoe.
 As is typical for Nike SB skate shoes, the Bruin React has a very tight at first – especially in the midfoot area.
 However, after a short time I had the feeling that this was a custom-made shoe; it fit my foot extremely well.